 My name is Michael and I want to say thanks!

-So far, developing pokemonradar.de has been very challenging and consumed much of my free-time and nerves, but receiving your positive feedback makes me happy and keeps me motivated.
+So far, developing pokemonradar.de has been very challenging and has consumed much of my free-time and nerves, but receiving your positive feedback makes me happy and keeps me motivated.

 I'm acutally a physics student and although I have worked on some web-projects before, I never developed a realtime web-application of this scale.
 I learned a whole lot of new skills and technologies and made at least as many mistakes, but you were supporting me nevertheless.